chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2020
 **Chinasa T. Okolo**.
 "Privacy and Security Implications of mHealth Applications in Sub-Saharan Africa."
 In the _Cornell Healthcare Review_, 2020.

-% if author.googlescholar %
-  You can also find my articles on <u><a href="author.googlescholar">my Google Scholar profile</a>.</u>
-% endif %

-% include base_path %

-% for post in site.publications reversed %
-  % include archive-single.html %
-% endfor %